If you’re about to drop $350,000 on a house, it’s natural to want to cut corners somewhere.

 By focusing on value, not cost.

-Your home inspector’s experience, education, and qualifications will have a huge effect on the end result.
+Your home inspector’s experience, education, and qualifications have a huge effect on the inspection process.
 A meticulous, honest, and knowledgeable inspector will provide you with a detailed, reliable inspection report that will give you the valuable information you need to complete your home search.

 You can negotiate the asking price to cover needed repairs.
 You can ask the sellers to make the repairs before you sign on the dotted line.
 Or, you can walk away from it and continue your search.

 Start out with the mindset that you are trying to find the most qualified inspector you can.
 If their prices are fair, great.
 But looking for an affordable home inspection before looking at experience will only put you in hot water.

 Here are some tips to finding a good home inspector:

 Do your research.
 Look at the company’s Better Business Bureau report, and ask other real estate professionals (such as your realtor or insurance company) if they have any recommendations.

 Experience is everything.
 It doesn’t take a whole lot to become a licensed home inspector, and you wouldn’t want to entrust your house to someone who’s only been on the job for a couple of months.

 Ask if they offer a warranty.
 A reliable home inspector should stand by his/her work.
 If they can’t (or won’t), that’s a huge red flag.